Ffyud/mijn-website-jekyll/_posts/2021-12-19-set-up-a-basic-gatling-test.md

 ## 1 Set-up the project template

-The project is setup by creating a Gatling template (called an *Archetype* in Maven).
-By using the the following terminal command you'll set up the standard folder structure in which the Gatling tests will be created.
+The project is set-up by creating a Gatling template (called an [*Archetype*](https://maven.apache.org/guides/introduction/introduction-to-archetypes.html) in Maven).
+By using the the following Maven command you set up the standard folder structure in which the Gatling tests will be created.

 ```powershell
 mvn archetype:generate -DarchetypeGroupId=io.gatling.highcharts -DarchetypeArtifactId=gatling-highcharts-maven-archetype